xiaomi7732/azure-diagnostics-tools/Logstash/logstash-input-azureblob/README.md

 __*file_head_bytes*__

-Specifies the header of the file in bytes that does not repeate over records.
+Specifies the header of the file in bytes that does not repeat over records.
 Usually, these are json opening tags.
 The default value is `0`.

 __*file_tail_bytes*__

-Specifies the tail of the file that does not repeate over records.
+Specifies the tail of the file that does not repeat over records.
 Usually, these are json closing tags.
 The defaul tvalue is `0`.

 __*record_preprocess_reg_exp*__